cecileane/simulation-hiddenparalogy-ratevariation/note.md

   Option 2: Remove GPL-3.0 Code and Find an MIT-Compatible Alternative Thus, we cannot mix GPL-3.0 and MIT in the same repository without converting the entire project to GPL-3.0.
 If keeping the MIT license is required, we must remove the GPL-3.0 code.
 If we choose to use the GPL-3.0 code, the entire repository must be re-licensed under GPL-3.0.

+I noticed that Lauren's f4rate github repo also uses this code while not changing the license.

 I think the best option here is 2.
 Here are some other resources to convert between vcf to eigenstrat: https://ppp.readthedocs.io/en/latest/PPP_pages/Input_File_Generators/vcf_format_conversions.html https://github.com/ACAD-UofA/Guide-to-manipulating-PLINK-EIG-and-VCF-files https://github.com/DReichLab/EIG/tree/master/CONVERTF